JPatrick9793/colorization-pytorch/PROJECT_README.md

 phases then train the model using regression loss (this is where we inject our "modified" loss logic, if applicable).
 The difference between the third and fourth phase is that the learning rate is decreased on the fourth phase.
 In other words, it's similar to manually scheduling the learning rate decay by hand.

+The original repo uses [visdom](https://github.com/fossasia/visdom) to track the training progress.
+In order to use visdom, you must start the server before starting the training, otherwise the training script will throw an error.
+To start the server, run: `python -m visdom.server`.
+If you do not wish to run visdom, you must add this flag to the training script: `--display_id 0`.

 train.py has several flags, many of which are not necessary for replication, but they can be found in `options/base_options.py` and `options/train_options.py`.
 The main flags used in `./scripts/train_siggraph.sh` are